Community Resource Specialist

 - Develops, coordinates, and facilitates recruitment strategies for an assigned program or campus.
-Develops partnerships with local community-based agencies and high schools in identifying and recruiting targeted student populations.
+Develops partnerships with local community-based agencies and high schools in identifying and recruiting targeted student/client populations.

 - Develops and implements effective marketing strategies.
 Designs brochures and informational fliers.
 Attends college and career fairs and other public forums in marketing the college and various programs.